cvent/custom-widgets-labs/docs/sdk/Registration.md

 # Registration

 The custom widget SDK provides methods that allow for custom widgets to commit registration actions.
+These methods are defined on the `registration` property of `cventSdk` which is defined on the custom element class of every widget.

 ---------------------------------------------------------